-Key takeaway: Lead sources are the start of the lead generation process, and the insights you glean from lead source attribution can reshape your lead generation efforts.
+Lead sources are the start of the lead generation process and the insights you glean from lead source attribution can reshape your lead generation efforts.

 Tracking lead sources is the key to refining your lead generation process.
-Here are several tips to ensure you are effectively tracking and managing your sources:
+Here are several tips to ensure you are tracking and managing your sources effectively.

-Calls to action (CTAs) are crucial to lead generation, and if you’re running multiple lead generation campaigns, you’ll want to track all your CTAs.
-You can do this by attaching UTM parameters to your CTA links.
+Calls to action (CTAs) are crucial to lead generation and if you’re running multiple lead generation campaigns, you’ll want to track all your CTAs.
+You can do this by attaching Urchin Tracking Module (UTM) parameters to your CTA links.
 This way, you’ll know which of your CTAs is your most effective lead source.